kaseykahneno1/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/user-attachments/assets/7d432ddd-020c-4a2b-ba1a-aaaa115501f7" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that we have a PHP file in our C drive, we can extract the files from the folder "php-7.3.8-nts-Win32-VC15-x86.zip" into it.
-This folder is in the  “osTicket-Installation-Files” folder, which we have been working out of.
+Now that we have the PHP folder on our C drive, we can extract the files from 'php-7.3.8-nts-Win32-VC15-x86.zip' into it.
+This file is located in the 'osTicket-Installation-Files' folder we’ve been working with.
 </p>
 <br />